 You don’t want to ramble on endlessly for each person you invite to light a candle.
 Otherwise, 12-13 candles will quickly turn into a 12-13-hour snooze fest.

-Remember: A candle lighting speech/poem is different than your main Bar/Bat Mitzvah speech, so don’t treat them the same.
+Remember: A candle-lighting speech/poem is not the same as a Bar/Bat Mitzvah speech, so don’t treat them the same way.

 Try to keep each speech/poem short & snappy: 5-10 sentences per person is more than enough.
 If you stretch it more than that – you’ll start noticing people grabbing their phones and scrolling on their Instagram feed looking for something more interesting.